 It is important that School Advisory Council members understand that their primary role is to provide assistance and advice on school matters to support the principal in their leadership role.
-School Advisory
+School Advisory Councils do not have a legal identity and do not become involved in the day-to-day management of the school.
+The School Advisory Council must act within the parameters of this Terms of Reference.

-1 The terms 'parent' and 'family' are used interchangeably and refer to any adult caregiver (or group of caregivers) who plays a primary role in a child's cognitive, social and emotional development, including persons/people with parental responsibility such as legal guardians and carers, grandparents, foster parents and extended family members.
+&lt;sup>1 The terms 'parent' and 'family' are used interchangeably and refer to any adult caregiver (or group of caregivers) who plays a primary role in a child's cognitive, social and emotional development, including persons/people with parental responsibility such as legal guardians and carers, grandparents, foster parents and extended family members.